TV Advertising – The complete guide

 You have a solid customer base who know your product or use your service but how do you grow into new markets?
 By using the power of advertising on TV you can target an entirely new demographic to grow your customer base.
 Using a bespoke media plan you can target the kind of audience you’re looking for and run your TV advert between shows they watch.

 The second screen phenomenon where TV viewers sit watching a main TV screen whilst also browsing social media or the wider internet on a phone or tablet has made direct response advertising incredibly powerful.
-An advert with a strong creative backed by either a URL or phone number can generate sales within seconds of the advert running.
+A DRTV advert with a strong creative backed by either a URL or phone number can generate sales within seconds of the advert running.
 This is great for sales and because attribution software can correlate the sales spike with a specific TV advert it means valuable data can be gathered on which TV channels, time slots and regions are performing best.

 Ancestry, the family tree website came to Toast with a problem, their new DNA kits were selling well but they still felt there was a barrier to uptake.
 DNA testing was seen as too CSI, too crime scene.
 Toast put together a charming “how to” advert featuring a lovable animated character “Little Jack” to explain the entire process and make it friendly and approachable.
 Using an advert to explain a product or service is a great way to go beyond just brand advertising.
 Many of the new online services sound complicated when described but add some slick visuals and a jaunty music track and customers feel they know your service before venturing online.

 Many online services or websites have built-in ways of getting users to sign-up.
 Pinterest only shows limited data to users who aren’t logged in.
 Facebook convinced nearly the entire world to sign-up but even their sign up rate tailed off.
 The need for ever more users is important, a companies share price often depends on it.
 Finding a new demographic is the reason many decide to advertise on TV, to find markets they can’t reach online and introduce their service via the trusted medium of TV.
 The trust that advertising on TV has can be put to good use by websites that need to find new customers, “as seen on TV” carries weight and if you’re looking for people to trust you, TV advertising is a great place to start.
+Some online services such as dating services need something a little special to sign up new members.

 One the earliest things to do when planning a TV advertising campaign is to work out who your target audience is.
 Who are you trying to reach with your TV advert?
 There are a number of research tools available to help build your audience.
 If you want women at a certain affluence level to view your commercial then your media plan would be tailored to feature your advert against shows that would best fit this viewer type.